hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 # What Role Does Machine Learning have in Particle Physics?

-Machine learning is useful whenever you have a dataset $$(x_i, y_i)$$ and the relationship $$y=f(x)$$ is difficult to determine through a traditional approach.
-In such a case, one would use one of the common machine learning model functions (such as a neural network) as a model $$f$$ (which generalizes quite nicely) and then use a form of gradient descent to tune the neural network parameters.
-Lets examine a few cases where this shows up in particle physics

-* One wants to classify detected particles as signal or background events (the $$y_i$$) based on their energy, momentum, charge, etc... (the $$x_i$$).
+* One wants to classify detected particles as signal or background events based on their energy, momentum, charge, etc... .
 This specific problem was featured on Kaggle 6 years ago: https://www.kaggle.com/c/higgs-boson/data.
+This problem will also be examined in this tutorial.
-* (My Research) Particle energy is measured in the liquid argon calotimeter by studying the current flowing through the electronics.
-When a particle deposits energy in one of the cells, a unique pulse shape is seen in the current.
-One wants to determine the energy of the incident particles (the $$y_i$$) based on the form of the current time series (the $$x_i$$).
+* (My Research) Particle energy is measured in the liquid argon calotimeter by studying the output current of the electronics.
+When a particle deposits energy in a cell, a unique pulse shape is formed.
+One wants to determine the energy of the incident particles based on the form of the current time series.
 The traditional approach was to use a signal processing technique known as the optimal filter, but as the lumonisity of the LHC increases, these pulse shapes are littered with more and more deposited energy from background events.

 # Where Should I Go if I Want to Get Good At Machine Learning